felgueres/short-term-electrical-load-forecast/README.md

 -   Model Selection:

-        Random Forest -- Perform good with non-linear data, easy tuning (given time constraint) and implementation, scalable for in this application.
+        Random Forest -- Perform good with non-linear data, easy tuning (given time constraint) and implementation, scalable for this application.

-        Working hypothesis: For better performance, multiple independent models, no long-term exposure to avoid bias.
+        Working hypothesis about the model: Multiple independent models perform better than an aggregate since long-term exposure would introduce trend bias.

 -   Feature creation: